-PCS is committed to making our performances and facilities accessible to all of our patrons.
-For every production here at PCS, we are happy to accommodate wheelchairs and walkers, as well as provide professional audio description, sign interpretation and large print playbills.
-PCS is now pleased to offer open captioned performances for most productions as well.
-For specific program questions and ticket information, or if you need assistance, please contact the box office at 503-445-3700 or email email@example.com.
+Portland Center Stage at The Armory is committed to making our performances and facilities accessible to all of our patrons.
+For every production at The Armory, we are happy to accommodate wheelchairs and walkers, and provide large print playbills (by request at the concierge desk).
+We are pleased to offer professional open captioned, audio description and sign interpretationed performances for most productions.
+For specific program questions and ticket information, or if you need assistance, please contact the box office at 503-445-3700 or email .

 Patrons with mobility impairments can be accommodated with wheelchair accessible seating in all of our performances spaces.